CIS565-Fall-2015/Project3-CUDA-Path-Tracer/README.md

   of stream compaction!
 Remember, stream compaction only affects rays which terminate, so what might you expect?
   * Open scene much faster.
 More rays got terminated due to rays shooting side ways are off to the ambient and thus no hits
   * Closed scene much slower.
-Less rays got terminated because all rays will hit at least a wall; about 2x slower perceived
+Less rays got terminated because all rays will hit at least a wall; about 2x slower perceived.
+Closed scene is much brighter.

 ## Submit